syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### toolbarSettings.customGroups `array`
 {:#members:toolbarsettings-customGroups}

-Add the custom icon groups in the toolbar.
+Add the custom icon groups to the toolbar.

 #### Default Value